Rafael O. Tinoco

 - Tinoco, R.O. & Cowen, E.A., “Effects of aquatic vegetation density on low speed flows”, Proceedings of the 7th International Symposium on Ecohydraulics, Concepción, Chile, January 13, 2009. p.
 510-515

-- Ranjan, P., Dutta, S., Mittal, K., Fischer, P. & Tinoco, R.O., "Numerical investigation of flow through emergent aquatic-vegetation: Potential improvement for experimental data collection and selection of relevant parameters for vegetation-sediment dynamics", J Fluid Mechanics - Major Revisions
+- Ranjan, P., Dutta, S., Mittal, K., Fischer, P. & Tinoco, R.O., "Numerical investigation of flow through emergent aquatic-vegetation: Potential improvement for experimental data collection and selection of relevant parameters for vegetation-sediment dynamics", J Fluid Mechanics.
+Under review.

 - George, A.E., Stahlschmidt, B.H., Carlson, C.L., Prada, A.F., Tinoco, R.O., & Chapman, D.C.
-Development of sensory systems in larval grass carp evaluated by behavior: implications for dispersal and settlement, Journal of Fish Biology, Submitted May 2019 - Under Major Revision
+Development of sensory systems in larval grass carp evaluated by behavior: implications for dispersal and settlement, Journal of Fish Biology.
+Under review.

 - Tinoco, R.O., & Jaime, A., 2005.
 La carrera de Ingeniería Civil: una prospectiva (Expectations of the programs of Civil Engineering).
 Civil Engineering Journal from the CICM, 425(52), September 2004, in Spanish.

 - Rutherford, C., Pinter, N., Gamez, J., Harder, L., Lobbestael, A., Musgrove, M., Tinoco, R.O., Bernhardt, M., Mofarraj, B., Uong, M.D., & Heddlesten, A. Preliminary Observations of Levee Performance and Damage following the 2015-16 Midwest Floods in Missouri and Illinois, USA.
 GEER Report.